 Copyright © 2026 Wasteflex Pty Ltd. All rights reserved.

-Wasteflex supports commingled recycling services across multi-site operations, helping businesses improve consistency, reduce contamination and integrate recycling into their broader waste strategy.
+Wasteflex supports organisations across Australia with commingled recycling services, helping businesses improve recycling outcomes, reduce contamination and integrate recycling into their broader waste management and sustainability strategy.

-A common question for businesses is what is co-mingled recycling and how it works in practice.
+A common question for businesses is what commingled recycling is and how it works in practice.

 • Plastic bottles and containers